ropensci-archive/rbhl/README.md

 Authentication:

 * Get your Biodiversity Heritage Library API key [here](http://www.biodiversitylibrary.org/getapikey.aspx)
-* Put your API in your .Rprofile file using e.g., `options(BioHerLibKey = "YOURBHLAPIKEY")`, and the functions within this package will be able to use your API key without you having to enter it every time you run a search.
+* Put your API key either in your .Renviron file (or similar) with the name `BHL_KEY`, or your .Rprofile file with the name `bhl_key`, and we'll use your API key without you having to enter it every time you run a search.

 Documentation: